-The Group operates several plans in Luxembourg comprising employer-funded and employee-funded plans.
-The employer-funded plans provide retirement benefits linked to service and final salary.
-Beneficiaries are only pre-retired or ex-employees.
+Defined benefit plans may be either employer-funded or employee funded schemes.
+The employerfunded plans provide retirement benefits linked to service and final salary.
 Investment earnings applied to employee contributions are subject to a minimum guaranteed return.

-The plans are funded via insurance arrangement with a third party to which the company pays regular premiums.
+The plans are funded via insurance arrangement with a third party to which the Bank pays regular premiums.